shubhvjain/graphs/src/main.md

 ```
 Adding a new edge is easy now.
 But this is not of much use as further processing of graphs require searching for individual vertices connected by an edge.
 For e.g. to find degree of a vertex, we would require to search for a regular expression in the array of key hash which is an additional step.

 Another ways it to change the 2 dimensional array into a 1 dimensional array.
-This can be done by by representing edge as an object with 2 main fields: v1, v2 (and some additional fields)
+This can be done by  representing edge as an object with 2 main fields: v1, v2 (and some additional fields)

 So far our representation only overs edges in the graph.
 But a graph has more parameters